CYBERPHRENIA/CYB3RPHR3NIA/README.md

 × RACISTS, HOMOPHOBES/TRANSPHOBES, SEXISTS, ECT…..
 Stay away from me.

 × ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS - Don’t like people having fun expressing themselves?
 Get out.

-× PROSHIPPERS/ AGRESSIVE SHIPPERS - I’m rarely a fan of shipping even more in some fandoms.
-Though I do have a little few rare pairs for some.
-Sure some are cute and you can totally continue your shipping freely but just don’t make a fuss if I don’t agree with it.

 × TROLLS - Y’all just aren’t funny most of the time…